unitedastronomer/E1-572G-Hackintosh/README.md

 #### Note:
 * **Do not update AppleALC**. `-alcbeta` boot-arg allows AppleALC to load up until macOS Sequoia.
 It is compiled to only contain layout 28 of ALC282.
 	* 86KB (vs. originally 3.43 MB).
-* Sleep may randomly break if machine is still doing task while it is transitioning into sleep mode on it's own (no user intervention).
-Temporary disable sleep via pmset command if you are doing something important.
+* Sleep may randomly break if the machine is still doing tasks while it is transitioning into sleep mode on it's own.
+Temporary disable sleep via `pmset` command if you are doing something important.
 * If you at least once booted from Windows then macOS, certain ports transfer from XHC to EHC after sleep.
 * VGA port is actually a DisplayPort internally according to the schematics, you may need to adjust the device properties - such as the connector type, bus ID, etc.
 * WiFi icon will only show one bar, this is a known issue with this WiFi card.